How to Reset Your iPhone

 1. First, completely turn OFF your iPhone.

-2. Then, enter Recovery mode on your iPhone.
-Here are the steps to put
+4. Then, enter Recovery mode on your iPhone.
+Here are the steps to put:

-• On iPhone 7 and 7 Plus: Press & hold the volume down button.
+On iPhone 7 and 7 Plus: Press and hold the Volume Down button and Side button.

-• On iPhone SE (1st gen), iPhone 6s, and earlier: Press & hold the Home button.
+On iPhone SE (1st gen), iPhone 6s, or earlier: Press and hold the Side button and Home button.

-4. Keep holding the button until you see the Recovery mode screen with a Lightning cable icon pointing towards a Mac icon on the screen.
-Then, release the key.
-If you see the passcode screen, instead of the Recovery mode screen, you need to turn OFF your iPhone and start again.
+1. If you see the passcode screen, instead of the Recovery mode screen, you need to turn OFF your iPhone and repeat step 4 again.

-7. When the process completes, your iPhone will restart and show a Setup screen.
-Then, disconnect your iPhone from the computer to set it up as new.
+2. When the process completes, your iPhone will restart.
+You can now disconnect your iPhone from the computer to set it up as new.

-How to Reset iPhone using Buttons (Hard Reset iPhone)
+How to Reset iPhone using Buttons (Hard Reset)

 Note: This method is useful for times when your iPhone has stopped responding to touch gestures.
 Hard resetting an iPhone will basically clear the apps stored in the memory and won’t delete any data on your iPhone.